 I always thought that was brilliant.

-Uh anyway, I hear what you're saying.
+Anyway, I hear what you're saying.

-It's I think it's happening.
+I think it's happening.

-Uh George in Florida, how are you, George?
+George in Florida, how are you, George?

-You know, I concur with that.
+And I concur with that.

 He gave them hope.

-He gave them hope against uh the the evil uh Hitler and the and the and the Germans and he calmed them down and and he told him, you know, we will take the fight to the beaches, just like we're taking the virus, the fight with a virus in the hospitals.
+And he calmed them down and he told them, you know, we will take the fight to the beaches, just like we're taking the virus, the fight with a virus in the hospitals.

 We're taking it into the neighborhood, just like we're taking it into our central parks.

-He's the he's he's giving us hope.
+He's giving us hope.

-We would be a totally different a different country.
+We would be a totally different, a different country.

-They had people like uh uh uh Lord Hawha giving uh the seeds of hopelessness, and they had someone else who called someone called Axis Sally, who tried to unsettle the listeners.
+And they had someone actually called someone called Axis Sally who tried to unsettle the listeners.

-And today we have those three people.
+And today, we have those three people.

 We have Axis Sally 50 feet from our president in the left in the White House correspondence pool.

-Uh, because I hear everything you're saying.
+Let me help you out here because I hear everything you're saying.

 I was glad the president, you know, I don't know what else I can say.